Ty-Juana L. Flores

 Biography

 Over the years, she has been a change agent and contributor to Berklee's campus culture through various roles within the institution and is currently the director of Berklee's Identity-Based Programs (IBP).
-Under her leadership, she's played a critical role to increase retention and graduation rates for program participants in the Black Scholars Initiative and in fall 2023 was responsible for successfully launching Berklee's inaugural SOMOS Latinx program, which celebrates the diversity within Latinx/Hispanic culture.
+Under her leadership, she oversees a portfolio of student engagement and success initiatives within the Berklee Bridge(Opens in a new window) and plays a critical role to increase retention and graduation rates for student program participants.

 Please log in to view Ty-Juana's booking link and make an appointment.